tarasenya/dezoomcamp_final_project/README.md

     ├── .prefect          <-  definition of prefect flows.
     ├── .dlt              <-  folder for .dlt services.

+Python code quality is maintained by _flake8_ library.
 ### IaC/Cloud

 We use Terraform to provision an infrastructure for the project: